Linaro/lava/doc/v2/dispatcher-design.rst

 Principal changes
 =================

-#. **Database isolation** - only one daemon has a connection to the
+#. **Database isolation** - Only the master daemon has a connection to
-   database, the master daemon.
+   the database.
 This simplifies the architecture and avoids the use of fault-intolerant database connections to remote workers.
 #. **Drop use of SSHFS** between workers and master - this was awkward
    to configure and problematic over external connections.
-#. **Move configuration onto the master** - the worker becomes a simple
+#. **Move configuration onto the master** - The worker becomes a
-   slave which receives all configuration and tasks from the master.
+   simple slave which receives all configuration and tasks from the master.

 .. _objectives: